Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 export { handler as GET, handler as POST };

-We have successfully, added authentication to the Next.js project using Auth.js with Github provider and Google provider.
+We successfully added authentication to the Next.js project using Auth.js with Github and Google providers.

 Conclusion

-In this guide, we successfully added user authentication in the Next.js project using the Auth.js library.
-NextAuth.js is a secured library to identify our users, get user profile information, and render them in our front end.
+In this guide, we successfully added user authentication to the Next.js project using the Auth.js library.
+NextAuth.js is a secured library that allows us to identify our users, obtain user profile information, and render them in our front end.

-Implementing authentication can be difficult but Auth.js made it easy.
+Implementing authentication can be difficult, but Auth.js has made it easy.

-This tutorial was aimed to guide how to implement authentication using NextAuth in the Next.js application.
+This tutorial will guide you in implementing NextAuth authentication in the Next.js application.

-And we covered most of the use cases and implemented the Authentication using OAuth providers like Github and Google but there is a lot more you can do with Auth.js.
-Such as adding a database using JSON Web Token, securing pages, and more.
+We covered most of the use cases and implemented authentication using OAuth providers like Github and Google, but you can do a lot more with Auth.js.
+Such as adding a JSON Web Token database, securing pages, and more.

 Please check out this documentation to enhance your learning.